miketsg/status-scan/README.md

 # Status-scan

 status-scan is a lightweight website monitoring system built with TypeScript.
-It periodically checks specified websites for content changes, records metrics (HTTP status, loading time, and content hash), logs events, and notifies users via email (SendGrid) and SMS (Twilio).
-Additionally, it persists historical change events in MongoDB and includes unit tests powered by Jest.
+It periodically checks specified websites for content changes, records metrics (HTTP status, loading time, and content hash), logs events, and persists historical change events in MongoDB.

 ## Table of Contents